lepsapost/BookStore/README.md

 - Retrieve detailed information for a specific book
 - Update existing book information
 - Remove books from the inventory (Note: This feature is currently in development and has not been fully tested)
+- Generate book recommendations using a Python script

 ## Technology Stack

 - ASP.NET Core 6.0
 - Entity Framework Core (utilizing InMemory provider)
 - Swagger UI for API documentation and testing
+- Python for the recommendation system

 ## Setup and Installation

 1. Clone the repository to your local machine
 2. Navigate to the project directory
+3. Ensure Python is installed and added to your system PATH.
-3. Execute the command `dotnet run` in your terminal
+4. Execute the command `dotnet run` in your terminal
-4. Access the Swagger UI by opening `http://localhost:5105/swagger/index.html` in your web browser
+5. Access the Swagger UI by opening `http://localhost:5300/swagger/index.html` in your web browser

 ## API Endpoints